-Generally a press, preferably equipped with heating and cooling arrangement is used when using adhesive films.

-Preparation of the surface

-All surfaces must be dust and grease free.
-Surfaces like cured composites laminates or metals might need to be roughened.
+Bonding procedure There are three separate steps in bonding adhesive films:preparation of the surfacesapplying the adhesivepressing the parts together Equipment Generally a press, preferably equipped with heating and cooling arrangement is used when using adhesive films Preparation of the surface All surfaces must be dust and grease free.
+Surfaces like cured com- posites laminates or metals might need to be roughened.
 Aluminium requires priming.

-Applying the adhesive

-Depending on the cell size we recommend adhesive films between 50 to 300 g/m2 (0.16 to 1 oz/ft2).
+Applying the adhesive Depending on the cell size we recommend adhesive films between 50 to 300 g/m 2 (0.16 to 1 oz/ft 2).
 Perforating the film in regular intervals helps to prevent bubbles building up.
 For all bonding surfaces the foam may be grooved to get out entrapped air.

-Pressing the parts together

-It is recommended to apply 1 to 5 bar pressure depending on the foam density and treatment temperature.
+Pressing the parts together It is recommended to apply 1 to 5 bar pressure depending on the foam density and treatment temperature.
 The foam thickness may be selected to be 1 to 2 mm thicker with respect to the final core thickness to increase the bonding strength.
 This additional thickness compensates manufacturing tolerances of the thickness, makes a constant high pressure reliable and takes creep into account.
 Spacers will allow controlling the final thickness.
+If the tetal handling evelopic charter they to accord and an even

-If the total handling cycle is shorter than 40 seconds and spacers are used to prevent compression of the foam, the following surface temperatures are allowable:
+Important note!
+If the total handling cycle is shorter than 40 seconds and spacers are used to prevent excessive compression of the foam, the following surface temperatures are allowable:

-AIREX® foam R82 TegraCoreTM C70 T90/T92 T10
+Foam type R63 R82 C51 C70 C71 T90/T92/T10

-Temp. °C 250 250 150 200 200
+Temp. °C 150 250 180 150 180 200

-Temp. °F 480 480 300 390 390
+°F 300 480 360 300 360 390

-Maximum temperature for bonding with hot melt adhesives using spacer bars
+Maximum temperature for bonding with hot melt adhesives using spacer bars.